wandnz/netstinky-ids/README.md

     libavahi-client-dev
 ```

-For live updates on the blacklists, you will need `openssl` and `curl`
+For live updates on the blacklists, you will need `openssl`
 ```
 apt-get update
-apt-get -y install libcurl4 libcurl4-openssl-dev \
+apt-get -y install libssl-dev
-                   libssl-dev
 ```

 ## Running the tests